-If you only ever need to travel 2 up front and don’t intend to carry bulky items, then the Jaguar XE won’t disappoint.
-However, the rear seats are cramped, and the boot is smaller and narrower than most other cars in the sector.
-Children will fit comfortably in the back, but 4 adults will be a squeeze.
+If you mostly travel with just 2 up front and don’t intend to carry bulky items, then the Jaguar XE won’t disappoint.
+However, the rear seats aren’t as spacious, and the boot is smaller than in some rivals.
+Children will fit comfortably in the back, however.

 The Jaguar XE is most definitely a good car.
 It is sporty, stylish and fitted with the latest safety and entertainment features.
 The ride is also well balanced, making both mountain passes and long journeys a pleasure.